AppleHolic/source_separation/README.md

 This model is trained with larger model and higher sample rate (44.1k).
 So it gives more stable and high quality audio.
 Let's checkout [Youtube Playlist](https://www.youtube.com/playlist?list=PLQ4ukFz6Ieir5bZYOns08_2gMjt4hYP4I) with samples of my favorites!

+#### Recent Updates

+- Remove deprecation of audioset augmentation.
+> It can have problem on preprocessing(audioset, filter failed downloading file) time, after check out, this line will be removed.

+- Update next version of Voice Bank cases (200k training steps).

 ### Dataset